 11

-XM shines in the instruments category with its wide and diverse assortment of tradable assets across different markets.
-The offering includes currency pairs, commodities, share CFDs, and indices.
-The more than 1,300 share CFDs make up the bulk of the instruments selection.
-My one gripe is that there are no lower-risk securities, such as bonds and ETFs.
+XM stands out in the instruments category with its wide and diverse selection of tradable assets across different markets.
+The offering includes currency pairs, commodities, share CFDs, and indices, with more than 1,300 share CFDs making up the bulk of the available instruments.
+Additionally, thematic indices provide traders with opportunities to diversify their market exposure.
+My only concern is the lack of lower-risk securities, such as bonds and ETFs.

 Customer Support